flipbit03/main/README.md

 @main
 def do_print():
-    """This will run if this module is called directly.""" print(A + B)
+    """This will run if this module is executed.""" print(A + B)
 ```